datacommonsorg/website/packages/web-components/docs/components/ranking.md

 - `showHighestLowest` _boolean_

-  Whether to show a high-to-low ranking stacked on top of a low-to-high ranking, in one chart.
+  Whether to show both the top and bottom places, ordered highest-to-lowest, in one chart.

   Default: false.